shaunsingh/nord.nvim/README.md

-# Neovim Theme Template (norddraft)
+# Nord Draft theme

 ## Usage

-This repository serves as a template for a lua-based neovim theme, based off of Marko Cerovac's [Material.nvim](https://github.com/marko-cerovac/material.nvim)
+This repository is a draft for a neovim lua-based nord theme.

-In order to create your theme, do the following:

-1. Add the colors you would like under `/lua/themename/color.lua`
-2. Rename all instances of `themename` to the name you would like to have
-3. Use your colorscheme by setting `colorscheme themename` (themename being the name of your colorscheme)

 ## 🌠 Features
 The theme already has the syntax highlighting for the following plugins configured: